-- 6.060.6.
-Temporary Service.
-A faculty member who is not a member of the graduate faculty may teach occasional graduate courses or serve on graduate committees after receiving special permission from the Executive Vice President for Academic Affairs and Provost upon the request of the Dean. - 6.070.
+6.070.
 Emeritus Recognition.
-Full-time faculty and staff members holding faculty status may be honored upon their retirement by designation of emeritus status if they have accumulated the equivalent of ten years of satisfactory service at the University.
-Faculty members who were administered serious discipline during their employment at the University or who are under current investigation could be denied emeritus status.
-The Provost seeks the recommendation of the Dean for each eligible faculty member regarding award of emeritus status.
+Full-time faculty and staff members holding faculty status may be honored upon their retirement by designation of emeritus status if they have accumulated the equivalent of ten years of satisfactory service at the University Faculty members who were administered serious discipline during their employment at the University or who are under current investigation could be denied emeritus status.
+The Provost seeks the recommendation of the Dean for each eligible faculty niember regarding award of emeritus status.
 Such status is accorded by the President of the University to the recipients at appropriate times and places.